rusty-software/lbpquest-ii/docs/Rooms.md

 * The **Oar of Sluicing** can be found on the shore here, hidden in some long grass.

 ### Golf Course
 * A rough tee box is at one end of an open field that looks like a driving range.
 A single flag extends from what is presumed to be a golf cup.
-If the player has the *lucky golf ball*, they can simply use it to obtain the **Hole In One Scorecard**
+If the player has the *Lucky Golf Ball* and the *Utility Stick*, they can simply use it to obtain the **Hole In One Scorecard**

 ### North Woods
 White Stag brothers are here, will challenge the player to a game of Dodge It.
 If the player has picked up the *cowskin rug of elusiveness*, they will win the game, and be rewarded with a **Dodgeball**.